The Rank of the Sandpile Group of Random Directed Bipartite Graphs: Introduction

 A well studied question about the sandpile group is its asymptotic structure for random graphs.
 The sandpile group of the Erd\H{o}s-R\'enyi random graph is well understood.
 In \cite{W0}, Wood showed for $G \in G(n,q)$ an Erd\H{o}s-R\'enyi random graph, the $p$-parts of $\Gamma(G)$ are independent for a finite set of $p$ and are isomorphic to a given $p$-group $H$ with probability proportional to,

-This distribution is related to the Cohen-Lenstra distribution which samples a given $p$-group with probability inversely proportional to its automorphism group.
-The distribution was first observed by Cohen and Lenstra as the empirical distribution of the class group of quadratic number fields.
-It also appears as the distribution of the cokernel of random matrices of independent entries \cite{M2} \cite{W1}.
+This distribution is related to the Cohen-Lenstra distribution which samples a given $p$-group with probability inversely proportional to the size of its automorphism group.
+Explicitly a random $p$-group $G$ is Cohen-Lenstra distributed if it's probability of being equal to a fixed $p$-group $H$ is given by,

+The distribution was first observed by Cohen and Lenstra as the empirical distribution of the class group of real quadratic number fields.
+It also appears as the distribution of the cokernel of random matrices of independent entries.
+This was shown first for Haar measure by Friedman and Washington \cite{FW} and later for a more general class of distributions by Maples \cite{M2} and Wood \cite{W1}.
 We will refer to the distribution given by Equation~\ref{symCL} as the symmetric Cohen-Lenstra Distribution.

-Another important class of random graphs is those of fixed degree.
-M\'{e}sz\'{a}ros \cite{Mes} showed for $d\geq 3$ random $d$-regular directed graphs have sandpile groups with Cohen-Lenstra distribution and undirected $d$-regular graphs sandpile groups have the same distribution as in Equation~\ref{symCL}.
-The case $d=2$ yields a different result in the undirected case.
+Another important class of random graphs is those with vertices of a specified fixed degree.
+M\'{e}sz\'{a}ros \cite{Mes} showed for $d\geq 3$ random $d$-regular directed graphs have sandpile groups with Cohen-Lenstra distribution.
+Undirected $d$-regular graph's sandpile groups have the same distribution as in Equation~\ref{symCL} for $d$ odd.
+The distribution for even $d$ is different but related.
+See M\'{e}sz\'{a}ros' paper for details.

 Though ubiquitous, not all random groups are Cohen-Lenstra distributed.
 In \cite{K}, Koplewitz shows that the distribution of $p$-rank of sandpile groups of random bipartite graphs on vertex sets $V_1,V_2$ depends on the ratio of the vertex sets $\a = \frac{|V_1|}{|V_2|}\leq 1$.
 He showed that for $\a < 1/p$ the expected $p$-rank is proportional to $n$ and at the critical threshold $\a = 1/p$ the $p$-rank is proportional to $\sqrt{n}$.
-So one gets a distinct distribution from the Cohen-Lenstra distribution, which doesn't depend on a parameter $n$.
+So instead of the Cohen-Lenstra distribution one doesn't get a limiting distribution at all.

 For more balanced bipartite graphs where $1>\a>1/p$, Koplewitz showed the expected $p$-rank is $O(1)$ where the constant depends on $p$.
 Koplewitz's method doesn't extend to the balanced case $\a=1$ but one can infer from the result that the expected $p$-rank is $o(n)$ in that case.
 Koplewitz conjectured in the balanced case the expected $p$-rank is $O(1)$.
 While the work of Koplewitz applies to the more challenging case of undirected graphs, his methods generalize easily to the directed case as well.
 In this work, we are able to achieve Koplewitz's conjectured bound and find the exact limiting distribution of $p$-rank in the case of directed bipartite graphs with $\alpha>1/p$.